 Ranzan Cherry Blossom Festival

-More than the Ranzan cherry blossoms should be famous, its the festival here that really should be better known.
+Ranzan cherry blossoms are stunning, but its the festival here that really should be better known.
 Where else in Saitama can you see fireworks launched over cherry blossoms that are lit up?
 Not only is it currently the only place you can see fireworks and cherry blossoms in Saitama, its one of the few places throughout the Kanto plain with this magical mix.
 Moreover, only at Ranzan Festival can you see horseback archers charge down a line of sakura while shooting arrows in a traditional display of yabusame like no other.

 The cherry blossoms at Satte’s Gongendo Park have been enjoying an increase in visitors year on year.
 The park is relatively new, but the cherry blossoms and the festival have been around for more than 90 years.
 Like Kumagaya, this is another place you can see fields of yellow rapeseed contrasted with the Somei Yoshino cherries.
 In addition, another place for that type of scenery is at Yoshimi Sakura Tsutsumi.
 In recent years, the scene of cherry blossoms and rapeseed at Gongendo Park has become one of Saitama’s best known spring scenes within the prefecture.